 Difference Between U1 and U3 Memory Cards

 You might see little symbols on your card saying U1 or U3.
-This doesn’t necessarily affect the speed of your card, rather it has to do with the minimum write speed.
+This doesn’t necessarily affect your card’s speed; it’s about the minimum write speed.
 U3 cards are guaranteed to always perform at a minimum of 30MB/s while U1 cards are only guaranteed to perform at a minimum write speed of 10MB/s.

-Although most modern cards always perform well, when shooting video it’s important to have a card that never drops to a bit rate lower than what the card is capable of writing.
+Although most modern cards perform well, when shooting video, it’s important to have a card that never drops below the bit rate it can write.

-It shouldn’t matter for the Fujifilm X70 which card you use, but some other brands like Sony require U3 memory cards to record 4k Video.
+It shouldn’t matter for the Fujifilm X70 which card you use, but with other brands like Sony, you need U3 memory cards to record 4K video.

 X100T vs X70

-I have also noticed that processing time and memory card write speeds do slow down when shooting with lower light and at higher ISO.
+I have also noticed that processing time and memory card write speeds slow down when shooting with lower light and at higher ISO.
 The camera spends more time processing the noisier images.
-Although with both cameras and with all my tests I always try to adjust the lighting to test with the camera at ISO 1000 to give the camera a nice middle ground to simulated real-world shooting conditions.
+In both cameras and all my tests, I always try to adjust the lighting so the camera is at ISO 1000, giving it a nice middle ground to simulate real-world shooting conditions.

 Best SD Memory Card Fuji X70 Conclusions